 A Trusted Resource

-- Panorama has been evaluated in 23 peer-reviewed, publications and in more than 1.3 million pregnancies.
+- Panorama has been studied in more than 40 peer-reviewed publications including more than 2 million pregnancies.

 - Panorama offers complimentary pre- and post-test information sessions with board-certified genetic counselors.

-Panorama offers prenatal screening for twin, egg donor, and surrogate pregnancies!
+Panorama offers prenatal screening for twin, egg donor, and gestational carrier pregnancies

-Conditions screened in twin, egg donor, and surrogate pregnancies:
+Conditions screened in twin, egg donor, and gestational carrier pregnancies:

 - Trisomy 21*